carltheperson/earlgreytv/README.md

 ## Further notes

-I ran into some issues with `ydotool`.
+- I ran into some issues with `ydotool`.
 This [solution](https://github.com/ReimuNotMoe/ydotool/issues/25#issuecomment-535842993) helped.
+- Your TV screen might not be primary on the initial Debian login screen.
+[This](https://askubuntu.com/a/1467005) can correct that.

 # Thanks to